 The passage of this legislation represents the effort of many persons.
-In conjunction with DHS the State Mental Health Advisory Council's Children's Subcommittee, collected information from parents, children, providers, advocates, county personnel, and others in a series of statewide hearings.
-In addition, DHS collected survey information from counties about their current systems of care for children and adolescents.
+In conjunction with DHS, the State Mental Health Advisory Council's Children's Subcommittee collected information from parents, children, providers, advocates, county personnel, and others in a series of statewide hearings.
+DHS also collected survey information from counties about their current systems of care for children.
 The resulting legislation thus was able to address the concerns identified during this planning process.